sousarbarb/sousarbarb.github.io/docs/awards.md

 # Awards

+3rd place
+with the Best Robot (technical-scientific solution) and Cheetah (best average time) awards at the
+Dragster competition of the Portuguese Robotics Open (FNR) 2025, Madeira, Portugal, April 2025.

 Best Paper Award for the work
 _A Robotic Framework for the Robot@Factory 4.0 Competition_
 at the 2024 IEEE International Conference on Autonomous Robot Systems and